getkyo/kyo/README.md

 // Create a 'Maybe' value
 val a: Maybe[Int] = Maybe(42)

-// 'Maybe.empty' represents the absence of a value val b: Maybe[Int] = Maybe.empty[Int]
+// 'Absent' represents the absence of a value val b: Maybe[Int] = Absent

 // 'Maybe.when' conditionally creates a 'Maybe' value val c: Maybe[Int] = Maybe.when(true)(42)